damncabbage/deadname.id.au/_posts/2017-01-11-effective-types-type-wrappers-with-flow.markdown

 It's a class that, when extended, provides a class with some `static` helper methods.
 It could be a type and a couple of functions, but this way lets you define a wrapper with an `class Foo extends TypeWrapper<Bar>` one-liner.

-If you fill in the type-variable gaps, you could think of it like the following (assuming our earlier `Email`-wrapping`-string example):
+If you fill in the type-variable gaps, you could think of it like the following (assuming our earlier `Email`-wrapping-`string` example):

 ```ts
 export class Email {